microsoft/CvT/README.md

 bash run.sh -g 8 -t train --cfg experiments/imagenet/cvt/cvt-13-224x224.yaml
 ```

-You can also modify the config paramters by the command line.
+You can also modify the config parameters from the command line.
 For example, if you want to change the lr rate to 0.1, you can run the command:
 ``` sh
 bash run.sh -g 8 -t train --cfg experiments/imagenet/cvt/cvt-13-224x224.yaml TRAIN.LR 0.1
 ```